carpentries/instructor-training/03-models.md

 > What are some mental models you use in the classroom to teach computing concepts?
 What
 > mental models do you use to think about your work?

 However, there's another, greater challenge to creating mental models.
-Research shows (?) that an incorrect model can impede learning more than a non-existent model.

 > It ain't what you don't know that gets you into trouble.
 > It's what you know for sure that just ain't so.